 What does svchost.exe do?

-svchost.exe is designed to keep things running smoothly without needing your attention.
+Svchost.exe is designed to keep things running smoothly without needing your attention.
 Behind the scenes, however, it’s a real powerhouse, as it:

 - Boosts security and reliability: by organizing services into separate instances, the service host process makes your system significantly more secure.
 If one service crashes, the rest won’t follow, and your computer keeps running without interruption;

 Is svchost.exe safe?
-How can you tell?

 In most cases, svchost.exe is harmless.
-That is, as long as it’s legitimate since cybercriminals can hide malware behind it.
+That is, as long as it’s legitimate, since cybercriminals can hide malware behind it.
 Because the service host process runs multiple instances by design, using svchost.exe as a filename for malware is a fairly easy way to blend in.

 How to guard against svchost.exe malware